top of page

 Style, Honours and Post-Service Career

-Robertson earned a reputation for operational excellence, adaptive leadership and a strong commitment to the RAF’s heritage.
+Black earned a reputation for operational excellence, an uncompromising leadership style and a strong commitment to the RAF’s heritage.
 His honours include Commander of the Order of the British Empire (CBE) and his fellowship in the Royal Aeronautical Society (FRAeS) and the Royal Society of Arts (FRSA).

 After leaving RAF service he joined BAE Systems in March 1999 and later established his own consultancy.
 He is also a published author and speaker on aviation and leadership topics.